 Fred Marriott was the chief mechanic at the Stanley Steam Carriage Co., when the company owners asked him to race a steam car at a nearby track.
-Though gasoline-powered cars would soon eclipse the steamers, Marriott set a speed record that wouldn’t be broken for a century.
+Though gasoline-powered cars would soon eclipse the steamers, Marriott set a speed record that no one would break for a century.

 The Stanley Steamer, invented by a pair of Maine twins, was the first automobile sold in commercial quantities.
 F.O. and F.E.
 Stanley made and sold more than 10,000 cars from an old bicycle plant in Watertown, Mass., between 1897 and 1914.
 Fueling the cars involved uncoiling a hose from the side of the car and putting the free end into a horse-watering trough.